- National Solutions

 The eMedicines Programme has delivered two key foundational systems:

 Two other systems are being rolled out in 2014 and 2015:

 - National Medication Safety Programme - Health Quality and Safety Commission

 In this section

-- The New Zealand Electronic Prescription System (NZePS) aims to improve communication between general practitioners (GPs) and community pharmacies, and is being rolled out around New Zealand. – Read more
+- The New Zealand Electronic Prescription Service (NZePS) aims to improve communication between general practitioners (GPs) and community pharmacies, and is being rolled out around New Zealand. – Read more

 - The Community Pharmacy Services Agreement is a new national agreement between community pharmacies in New Zealand and their local district health boards.
 The agreement sets out the funding model for pharmacy services. – Read more

 - Benefits ePrescribing and Administration (ePA): – Read more

 - eMedicines reconciliation is being carried out in a number of district health boards. – Read more

 - The New Zealand Universal List of Medicines combines standardised medicine descriptions from the New Zealand Medicines Terminology with information from Medsafe and the PHARMAC Pharmaceutical Schedule. – Read more